 Exclusions: certain conviction types are not eligible for automatic expungement under the new law.
 These offense types include registrable sex offenses, domestic violence related offenses, certain weapons-related offenses, simple assault and DUIs.

 For more information on obtaining a copy of your record to see if you might qualify, see here.

 To sign up to receive updates about the law, join our mailing list.

 Clean Slate Utah is excited to be partnering with Rasa, a Utah public benefit corporation that is designing a mobile app that will make it easy to determine what is on your record and what is eligible for expungement.
 Rasa has agreed to partner with Clean Slate Utah to make this app available for free to individuals who are below the federal poverty line.
-To receive email or text updates when this new service is available, sign up here.

 It is well established by several studies that helping people with criminal records access safe housing, employment, education, and other opportunities reduces crime and makes our communities safer.

 Utah’s Clean Slate law was supported by the Law Enforcement Legislative Committee and the Statewide Association of Prosecutors because it is focused on the right offenses and positively impacts public safety.

 Due to cost, complexity, and lack of legal assistance, over 90% of individuals eligible to expunge their criminal records under Utah law never make it through the process.
 As a result, thousands of individuals across our state are shut out of housing and work opportunities due to their criminal records.
 This comes at a great cost to individuals, families, and taxpayers.

 The Salt Lake Chamber was a huge proponent of Utah's Clean Slate law, and more and more employers across the country are speaking out in support of Clean Slate policies.
 This is because Clean Slate is good for the economy.